-We like to spread credit cards around our bags so we always have a back-up plan.
-Plus, when we are at our destination, we only carry a small amount of cash with us and we only have one or two credit cards on us when we go out.
+We only carry a small amount of cash with us and we only have one or two credit cards on us when we go out.
 The rest is locked in the hotel safe.

 He had to wander around the station and get back on the train without a ticket praying that nobody stopped him.
 I had no way of knowing when or how he’d get back and the entire ordeal took more than an hour until we were united.

 We never put all our money in one place again.
 We felt that Switzerland was safe, and we were only going direct from the hotel to the airport, so we thought we’d be fine having everything in one bag.
 Boy was we wrong.